FAQ: Frequently asked questions

 The “benefit corporation” legislation, which takes a similar approach, has now been successfully introduced in 40 US states, as well as Italy, Colombia, and Canada

 To date, over 2000 businesses have joined the BBA coalition and this number continues to grow since the BBA’s official launch at the end of March 2021.
 Click here to meet our supporters.

 As soon as the BBA comes into force, it would automatically apply.
 Therefore, the BBA amendments to company law would apply to all companies’ Articles of Association by default, immediately.
 However, there would likely be some lead time for companies to adapt, if required, before the BBA came into force.

-- B Lab UK is a non-profit established in 2015 to serve a growing community of 600 UK-based companies — Certified B Corporations — using business as a force for good.
+- B Lab UK is a non-profit established in 2015 to serve a growing community of over 1000 UK-based companies — Certified B Corporations — using business as a force for good.